alex/what-happens-when/README.rst

 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.

+* The first thing that happens when you type a URL into your browser is a DNS request is made to resolve the domain name to an IP address.

+*Your computer sends a request to the DNS server to get the IP address of the website you want to visit.
 ARP process
 -----------